slatedocs/slate/source/includes/websocket/private/_orders.md

 }
 ```

-A `cancelled` event indicates that your order was manually cancelled.
+A `cancelled` event indicates that your cancel request has been processed by the matching engine.